 This unit was capable of approximately 85W RMS with a peak power output over 100W!
 This was the first amplifier I built that was over 50W as well as the first time I used this particular audio amplifier IC.
 This prototype would lead to several more refined versions that eventually became the amplifier I used for my DJ business.

 In this photo the prototype is sitting on the Custom Speaker System I built specifically for this design.
 The board on the right is the power amplifier main board, consisting of both the left and right channels, along with support components, including National Semiconductor LM3886T power amplifier IC, capacitors and output inductor coils.
 The board on the left is the main power supply for the amplifier only.
-It is sitting on top of its power transformer.
-The small board on the bottom left is a temporary volume control board mounted on a small piece of PCB.
-This was used to limit volume from a CD player during testing until the Prototype Audio Controller was finished.
+It is sitting on top of its power transformer and provides +/- 37 VDC.

-THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, ETC.
+THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, SOURCE CODE, ETC.